- Main sources

 - Heaney’s structures are expressive of his symbolic plane whether sequential, contrastive, dialogic, climactic;

-- His language moves effortlessly between the simple and the elaborate, the everyday and the learned, the parochial and the general;
+- Heaney’s language moves effortlessly between the simple and the elaborate, the everyday and the learned, the parochial and the expansive;

 - Heaney employs a rich variety of ways of arranging words and phrases to create effects: short and sharp or supple and fluid;